 - Weigh her regularly.
 Most dogs should be within the average weight range for the breed, although those that are exceptionally short or tall may fall just outside the typical range.

 - Try to feel her ribs.
 You shouldn’t be able to see your dog’s ribs, but you should be able to feel them if you press through a bit of fat.
-If you can see them, she’s too thin and needs more food; if you can’t feel them clearly, she’s a bit heavy and needs to lose a bit of weight.
+If you can see them, she’s too thin and needs more food (in which case you’ll want to consider switching to a dog food designed for weight gain).
+If you can’t feel her ribs, she’s a bit heavy and needs to lose a bit of weight.

 - Look at her waist from above.
 If she is at the proper body weight, the waist should obviously taper behind the ribs, but her pelvic bones should not be visible.
 Overweight dogs will not exhibit an obvious taper.